porya-gohary/schedule_abstraction-main/README.md

 4.   **Release max** — the latest-possible release time of the job (equivalently, this is the arrival time plus maximum jitter of the job)
 5.   **Cost min** — the best-case execution time of the job (can be zero)
 6.   **Cost max** — the worst-case execution time of the job
 7.   **Deadline** — the absolute deadline of the job
 8.   **Priority** — the priority of the job (EDF: set it equal to the deadline)

+Gang jobs (i.e., jobs that may require more than one core to start executing) use the following format.

+1.   **Task ID** — an arbitrary numeric ID to identify the task to which a job belongs
+2.   **Job ID** — a unique numeric ID that identifies the job
+3.   **Release min** — the earliest-possible release time of the job (equivalently, this is the arrival time of the job)
+4.   **Release max** — the latest-possible release time of the job (equivalently, this is the arrival time plus maximum jitter of the job)
+5.   **Cost per parallelism** — a list mapping levels of parallelism to a minimum and maximum execution time.
+The list must follow the following format '{ paral:cost_min:cost_max; paral:cost_min:cost_max, ...}'
+7.   **Deadline** — the absolute deadline of the job
+8.   **Priority** — the priority of the job (EDF: set it equal to the deadline)